 skip to content

 Current registered students, who are working towards course requirements, and students on intermission are eligible to apply to the fund.
-Students who are in the last term of their course are ineligible for this fund.
+Students who are in the last term of their course are ineligible.

 Before you apply

-Before applying to the Crane Fund, you should access relevant University and NHS services.
+Before applying, please access relevant University and NHS services.
 This can be a quicker way of accessing the support you need.
-Please view the quick links below for support services which could help you.
+Please view the quick links below for support services that can help you:

 Eligibility Criteria

-• Students currently on intermission are eligible to apply to the fund
+• Students on intermission are eligible to apply

 • Students in their last term are usually ineligible

 • Treatments being applied for must be unobtainable under NHS care due to significant waiting times.
-A significant waiting time is defined to be where a student is unable to complete a period of assessment without accessing private treatment in a timely manner
+A significant waiting time is when a student is unable to complete a period of assessment without accessing private treatment

-• Where the treatment can be quickly and easily accessed via the NHS, the application will be rejected, and the applicant advised to access NHS treatment
+• Where the treatment can be quickly and easily accessed via the NHS, the application will be rejected.
+The applicant will be advised to access NHS treatment

-• Treatments being applied for must be from UK-based providers with the necessary qualifications and meet NICE guidelines (NICE (National Institute for Health and Care Excellence)
+• Treatments being applied for must be from UK-based providers with the necessary qualifications and meet NICE (National Institute for Health and Care Excellence) guidelines

-Please read the below criteria to determine your eligibility for the fund.
+Criteria to determine your eligibility for the fund

 Financial assistance will not usually be provided for the following medical treatments or circumstances:

-• Medical treatments which are not conducted in the UK
+• Medical treatments that are not conducted in the UK

 • Students with private medical insurance